Seymour's conjecture on 2-connected graphs of large pathwidth: Binary Pear Trees

 So far we established that the two paths $Q_y$ and $Q_z$ have at least one internal vertex in common and are edge-disjoint.
 The rest of the proof is split into a number of cases.
-In each case, we show that either there is an edge $e$ of $G$ such that $G \backslash e$ still has a clean binary pear tree satisfying the leaf property which is indexed by the same tree $T$, or that there is a way to modify $(T, \mathcal{B})$ so that it remains a clean binary pear tree of $G$ satisfying the leaf property, and after the modification the two paths $Q_y$ and $Q_z$ have at least one edge in common.
+In each case, we show that either there is an edge $e$ of $G$ such that $G \backslash e$ still has a clean binary pear tree which is indexed by the same tree $T$, or that there is a way to modify $(T, \mathcal{B})$ so that it remains a clean binary pear tree of $G$, and after the modification the two paths $Q_y$ and $Q_z$ have at least one edge in common.
 Note that each outcome contradicts the minimality of our counterexample; in the latter case, this is because we can then apply the argument of the previous paragraph and obtain a smaller counterexample.

 Let us now proceed with the case analysis, see Figure~\ref{fig:pear-to-ear} for an illustration of the different cases.
 Choose an orientation of $P_x$ from left to right, let $x_1$ denote its left end and $x_2$ denote its right end, and let $y_1, y_2$ and $z_1, z_2$ be the two ends of respectively $Q_y$ and $Q_z$ on $P_x$, ordered from left to right.
 Given two vertices $u,v$ of $P_x$, let us simply write $u \leq v$ if $u=v$ or $u$ is to the left of $v$ on $P_x$.
 Without loss of generality, we may assume that $y_1 \leq z_1$.